Discover Cranbourne Gardens

 Completed in October 2012, the Australian Garden was transformed from a sand mine and scrub to a botanic garden of international standing.
 Designed by Victorian landscape architects, T.C.L. the Australian Garden aims to show visitors the diversity, beauty and functionality of Australian native plants.

-Woodlands Picnic Area
+Woodland Picnic Area

 The Woodland Picnic Area is a fantastic bushland space for families and community groups.
 The Picnic Area is approx 400 metres from the car park and includes large open grasslands for ball games, a bicycle track, free barbecue facilities and a children's playground.